 What do they know?
 What do they want to know?
 Where could you go on a field trip to learn more?
 Can they think of other resources, books or ideas?

 Next, check out the Internet and the library.
 Use Internet search engines.
 Look for credible web sites (colleges, museums, knowledgeable official organizations) where you can trust provided information.
 Try using the search words “thematic units” or “unit studies.”
 Add the word “homeschool” to narrow the search.
-Find free unit studies on a website called Homeschool Helper, full of lesson plans and information on thematic learning.
+Here at Homeschool Mastery Academy we have plenty of resources to add to your thematic curriculum that can enhance your studies!

 Unit studies are a great way to explore interests, work with children of various ages, and have fun learning as a family.
 They are reasonably easy to plan and implement and the hands-on experiences will stay with homeschoolers for many years.